tishion/QCefView/readme.txt

 2. build libcef_dll_wrapper.lib with your platform toolset, remember to use the [Multi-thread DLL(/MD)] & [Multi-thread DLL Debug (/MDd)] Runtime Library

-3. put the cef binary files, lib files, inlucde files and resource files in to the dep\cef\ folder
+3. put the cef binary files, lib files, inlucde files and resource files into the dep\cef\ folder

 4. install and configure Qt development environment